substing/python-and-ethical-hacking-course/README.md

 This requires sudo privilege.
 It is a command line application.
 It uses `optparse` to get arguments, and then `subprocess` to run the required commands in the Linux Shell.
 It then uses `re` to check if the MAC address has been changed correctly.

 ##  network_scanner.py
 This is a network scanner which works over either individual IPs or ranges.
 This uses `subprocess` to run the required commands in the Linux Shell.
-It then uses `re` to check if the MAC address has been changed correctly.This version uses the `argparse` library instead of `optparse`.
+It then uses `re` to check if the MAC address has been changed correctly.
+This version uses the `argparse` library instead of `optparse`.
 If you are curious why we would want to do this, you can [read more](https://stackoverflow.com/questions/3217673/why-use-argparse-rather-than-optparse).

 ## assignment1.py
 This is a variation of the network scanner which uses `optparse` to get arguments for target IP addresses or target IP ranges.
 There is also a help menu, and a `header()` function to make it a bit prettier.